Building the Perfect Porch Box®

 Porch Boxes are built with the same materials that are used to construct your house.
-We take insulating, moisture-resistant, and virtually indestructible siding, sandwich it between pieces of Select Douglas Fir lumber, then assemble the parts with galvanized fasteners.
+We take insulating, moisture-resistant, and virtually indestructible home siding panels, sandwich it between pieces of custom-milled Douglas Fir wood, then assemble the parts with galvanized fasteners.
 All of the Porch Box materials are designed to protect what's inside the box from what's outside the box.

 The Porch Box was designed and built to be rugged, functional and classy enough to be displayed on your front porch.
 Each Porch Box is carefully built with proper woodworking joints and fasteners so that the form reinforces function to help keep your home deliveries secure.
 For instance:

 Full-length spline joints mate the risers and siding.
 The joint creates stability, and a convenient grip when you need to pick up the box.

 Small Spaces at the floor joints allow interior moisture to drain out the floor perimeter, while the siding allows the box to breathe.

 The recessed siding design creates an integrated handle so the lid can be opened on three sides of the box.

 What is the easiest way to lock a box?
 Simple: add a hasp...Except that hasps are U-G-L-Y. So we created the "Hidden Hasp."
 When not in use the hasp is held firmly against the lid, up and out of the way.
 A sticker on the inside of the box provides convenient directions for your delivery person to understand how to lock the box.